FabricMC/fabric-docs/develop/getting-started/introduction-to-fabric-and-modding.md

 Loom allows you to easily develop and compile mods against remapped code, and Fabric Loader allows you to load these mods into the game.

-## What Does Fabric API Provide, and Why Is It Needed?
+## What Does Fabric API Provide, and Why Is It Needed? {#what-does-fabric-api-provide-and-why-is-it-needed}

 > Fabric API is a set of APIs and tools for mod developers to use when creating mods.